 The truth is that wild guinea pigs live in countries such as Argentina, Peru, Brazil, and Uruguay.
 What is the one thing these places have in common?
 A warm temperature almost all year round.

-In this article, we are going to talk about what temperature suits guinea pigs and if you are planning to keep them outside or somewhere cold how you should prepare their cage.
+This article will talk about what temperature suits guinea pigs and how you should prepare their cage if you are planning to keep them outside or somewhere cold.
 Let’s begin.

 What Are the Normal Living Conditions for a Guinea Pig?

-Before finding out how exactly you can help your guinea pig survive the winter, we have to find out what conditions are considered to be ‘normal’ for these cute creatures.
+Before finding out how exactly you can help your guinea pig survive the winter, we have to determine what conditions are considered ‘normal’ for these cute creatures.

 The cage or wherever your guinea pig lives should be big enough.
 Your pet has to be able to stand up on its back legs without hitting the top of the cage.
 Moreover, there should be enough space for the guinea pig to play and run around.
-If you have more than one guinea pig, then the dimensions of the cage have to be bigger, if you want to avoid any conflicts between the animals.
+If you have more than one guinea pig, then the cage’s dimensions have to be bigger if you want to avoid any conflicts between the animals.

 2. Create a Safe Place in the Cage